bokajgd/multimodal-representation-learning-ehr/README.md

 ## Acknowledgements
 Some of the functions in the scripts for generating features and for training models were adapted from collaborative projects in the PSYCOP research team at Aarhus University which I am a part of.
-I wish to thank Martin Bernstorff, Lasse Hansen1, Kenneth Enevoldsen, Frida Hæstrup and Erik Perfalk for their contributions to this and for allowing me to adapt collaboratively produced code for this project.
+I wish to thank Martin Bernstorff, Lasse Hansen, Kenneth Enevoldsen, Frida Hæstrup and Erik Perfalk for their contributions to this and for allowing me to adapt collaboratively produced code for this project.

 ## References